-The marks gained for any individual module through resit assessment will be capped at 50% for the purposes of calculating the overall average mark and determining classification for an award; the actual mark achieved through re-assessment will be the mark recorded on the transcript except where the resit is a consequence of approved Extenuating Circumstances - often referred to as a 'first-sit'.
+The marks gained for any individual module through resit assessment will be capped at 50% for the purposes of calculating the overall average mark and determining classification for an award except where the resit is a consequence of approved Extenuating Circumstances - often referred to as a 'first-sit'.
+The actual mark achieved through re-assessment will be the mark recorded on the transcript.
 The results of any resubmission attempts will be ratified at the next Module Review Board.
 If resubmission is unsuccessful, or the student fails to resubmit in the invited period, this will be reviewed at exam board and the student will fail the module and progress will be decided.
-In most cases the student will be able to retake the module assessments on one further occasion, usually next time the module runs.
-Failure of the same module more than once or several modules in succession will result in discussion at Module Review Board and may result in termination of studies.
+In most cases this will result in termination of studies.